AungThiha/KMPTemplate/README.md

 >
 > **Side note:** Normally, setup instructions would be included in the README.
 However, because this project was originally submitted as a university assignment (where professors were unfamiliar with Markdown), the instructions were written in a PDF instead.
 The updated setup guide will be included directly in the README.

-A template to jumpstart a KMP/CMP project with modularization, clean architecture, MVVM and UDF.
+A template to jumpstart KMP/CMP projects with modularization, clean architecture, MVVM and UDF.

 This project uses:
 - Ktor for networking